 YELLOW ORANGE Warning For behavior directly contradicting NICA vision, mission, values, policies, standards, rules, codes of conduct, and training that define the NICA culture.
 Multiple infractions at this level may result in more severe consequences.
 Warnings are in effect for the duration of the season.
 An orange level consequence will be assessed if a behavior is repeated or determined to be intentional or egregious.
 5-minute race penalty Infractions that occur during a NICA sanctioned race-related event by a racing student athlete.
 D1100/D2 50 Point Team Race Penalty Infractions that occur during a NICA sanctioned race event by a non-athlete.
 One-day Suspension For behaviors that pose a significant risk to the safety of the individual or another participant and/or more severe behaviors that contradict the NICA vision, mission, values, policies, standards, rules, codes of conduct, and training that define the NICA culture.
 A red level consequence will be assessed if a behavior is repeated or determined to be intentional or egregious.
-RED PURPLE Suspension For behaviors that pose a significant risk to the safety of the individual or another participant and/or more severe behaviors that contradict the NICA vision, mission, values, policies, standards, rules, codes of conduct, and training that define the NICA culture.
-Team suspension PURPLE Expulsion The NICA expulsion process is for serious offences and supports NICA league leadership in maintaining the NICA vision, mission, values, policies, standards, rules, codes of conduct, and training that define NICA culture.
-Suspension For behaviors that pose a significant risk to the safety of the individual or another participant and/or more severe behaviors that contradict the NICA vision, mission, values, policies, standards, rules, codes of conduct, and training that define the NICA culture.
-Expulsion The NICA expulsion process is for serious offences and supports NICA league leadership in maintaining the NICA vision, mission, values, policies, standards, rules, codes of
+RED PURPLE Suspension For behaviors that pose a significant risk to the safety of the individual or another participant and/or more severe behaviors that contradict the NICA vision, mission, values, policies, Expulsion The NICA expulsion process is for serious offences and supports NICA league leadership in maintaining the NICA standards, rules, codes of conduct, and training that define the NICA culture.
+Team suspension Teams in violation of these rules may not host team practices or participate in league events. vision, mission, values, policies, standards, rules, codes of conduct, and training that define NICA culture.